ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 : *mandatory*

 : An Attestation Result is produced by the Verifier as the output of the appraisal of Evidence.
-Attestation Results include condensed assertions about integrity or other characteristics of the corresponding Attester that are digestable by Relying Parties.
+Attestation Results include condensed assertions about integrity or other characteristics of the corresponding Attester that are processible by Relying Parties.

 # Interaction Models